 Tour Bus Parking Changes in East Potomac Park/Hains Point: - Effective June 30, 2011 - The National Park Service (NPS) is eliminating motorcoach parking along Ohio Drive in East Potomac Park.
 About a year ago, NPS adjusted the hours for parking along Ohio Drive to discourage commuter parking and promote visitor parking.
 This action has resulted in an unintended increase in tour bus parking along Ohio Drive causing safety concerns involving reduced visibility on narrow roads, safety for bicyclists, pedestrians, and other park users.
 Due to this change in tour bus parking, motorcoaches are encouraged to use the designated bus parking lot at the southern end of the park.
 In addition, motorcoach operators should prepare for this change in parking by being aware of the tour bus parking and loading/unloading along the National Mall and Memorial Parks.
 Tour bus loading/unloading is located in designated drop-off and pick-up zones that are indicated by appropriate signage throughout the park.
 Click here for a map and listing of these locations on NPS property and throughout Washington DC.
 More information is available on the National Mall and Memorial Parks webpage at www.nps.gov/nacc.

-DDOT Proposes New Regulations for Intercity, Commuter, Sightseeing and Shuttle Buses.
-Read more.
+DDOT Proposed New Regulations for Commuter, Sightseeing, and Shuttle Buses.

 Motorcoach Guide to Washington DC

-The District Department of Transportation has developed a brief reference guide for motorcoach operators in an easy, printable format.
+The District Department of Transportation has developed a reference guide for motorcoach operators.
 We recommend that all motorcoach operators carry a copy of this guide when traveling to the District.
-View or print the pdf copy of this guide.

-The District recognizes the important service that motorcoach operators provide to tourists and continues to work to ensure that adequate parking is available.
-This is an ongoing challenge however as there are many events occurring throughout the city on a daily basis and parking for buses is limited.
-It is important to know and follow traffic and parking regulations when operating in the city.
-Be aware of pedestrians and bicyclists, and read all signs before you park.
+The works to ensure that adequate parking for motorcoaches is available.
+This is an ongoing challenge as there are many events occurring throughout the city on a daily basis and parking availability is limited.
+In order to successfully maneuver and park in the District it is important to know and follow traffic and parking guidelines and regulations, to be aware of pedestrians and bicyclists, and to read all signs before you park in the District.

 DC Motorcoach Parking Map and Drop-off/Pick-up Locations

-The District Department of Transportation has identified all motorcoach parking and drop-off/pick-up spaces in the District.
-To view a map of motorcoach parking and drop-off/pick-up spaces, click here.
+The District Department of Transportation has identified all motorcoach routes, parking, and drop-off/pick-up spaces in the District in an interactive map.

 Arlington County, Virginia, has six tour bus zones with 44 parking spaces in areas convenient to local tourist attractions.
 These spaces are available on a first-come, first-served basis and cannot be reserved.
 Click here for more information.